mroeck/slice_hotspots/README.md

-# SLiCE_hotspot-analysis
+# slice_hotspots
-A tool for systematic hotspot analysis using data compliant with the SLiCE building data model.
+A tool for systematic analysis of environmental hotspot across the life cycle of buildings and construction elements using data compliant with the SLiCE building data model.